datenarbeit/vagrant-parallels-m1/README.md

 export DOCKER_HOST=ssh://vagrant@docker-vagrant
 ```

 You are ready to go.
+Having set the DOCKER_HOST in the environment, you can use docker and docker-compose like you did before.
-###Solve problems with base images
+### Solve problems with base images
 Especialy older version are not available as arm images.
 Here are some links for Dockerfiles to solve those problems:
 * MySQL 5.7: https://github.com/beercan1989/docker-arm-mysql
 * t.b.c.